Should you have any questions whatsoever regarding our T&C’s please do not hesitate to contact us.

 12.2 We will treat as confidential all information concerning the Clients business affairs received as a result of instructions received and not disclose the information to any third party save to those persons whom we deem necessary and solely for the purpose of the carrying out the Clients instructions unless such information (a) is or becomes generally available to the public or (b) is required to be disclosed in any jurisdiction by a law.

 12.3 We, in the provision of the services, may be required to outsource all or part of the services to a sub-contractor/subprocessor.
 It is unequivocally agreed that this is solely within our discretion and that you acknowledge that you specifically agree to us doing so.
-If you do not give permission for us to do so, you must notify us in writing in the initial instruction and we will then seek your further permissions if necessary.
-It is acknowledged that all sub contractors/sub-processors will be bound by all of the conditions contained within this agreement.
+Wherever possible, any subcontractor/ sub-processor will be a Member of the Association of British Investigators, and you can find details of their members on their website at www.abi.org.uk.
+In some instances, we will use sub-contractors/sub-processors who are not members of the Association of British Investigators, but that meet our requirements as specialists.
+In the event that we do so, we will notify you of their details.
+If you do not give permission for us to instruct sub-contractors/sub-processors at our sole discretion, you must notify us in writing in the initial instruction or as soon as reasonably practical thereafter and in any event before we commence the services, and we will then seek your further permissions if necessary.
+It is acknowledged that all sub-contractors/sub-processors will be bound by all of the conditions contained within these terms.

 12.4 For the purpose of law enforcement and/or fraud awareness/prevention or enforcement it is agreed that nonpersonal data acquired by us may be shared at our discretion.
 Personal data however will remain confidential.